New writer gets sent on assignment to a tiny mountain town.

 I plugged the Rolling Thunder Cloud into my car's GPS and headed out.
 I was new to Colorado and was still finding my way around.
 I found myself heading west, right towards the Rocky Mountains.
 The GPS then sent me up Ute Pass.
 The road curved back and forth.
-There were huge red rock cliffs right along the side of the road, looking like they might let loose some boulders at any moment.
+There were huge red rock cliffs right along the side of the road with boulders that looked ready to come bouncing down onto the road at any moment.

 I arrived at the Rolling Thunder Cloud in one piece.
 It was a beautiful day, sunny and cool.
 I was glad I chose a suit with slacks instead of a skirt today.
 When I walked in, it was clear I was an outsider.
 The people at the bar just glanced at me and turned away.
 The bartender gave me a civil nod.
 I stood there for a minute, unsure.
 I didn't see anyone I could visually identify as a mayoral candidate.

 A waitress came in and approached me.
 "You that writer from the paper?" said the two-pack-a-day Marlboro voice lady, whose name tag said she was "Sandy".

 "Yes, Leah Jensen from the Colorado Springs Star"